 "Touché, doctor."
 Vulnerable as she was, Ivy still had enough pluck not to be pushed around.

 He was not amused.
 Flipping a page over in her chart he began his interrogation.
-"It says here you took twenty five percosets and they pumped your stomach."
-Glaring over his glasses, he demanded the unneccessary confirmation.
+"It says here you took twenty-five Percocets and they pumped your stomach."
+Glaring over his glasses, he demanded the unnecessary confirmation.

 The smug smile returned.
 "Hmm.
 I'd say that's a bad day, Ms. Ledbetter."

 "Hey, don't break a sweat with your compassionate bedside manner," she spat.

 He returned his gaze to her chart again.
 "Your medical history looks pretty innocuous.
 I see you have a mental health history of some sort, judging by your medication list.
 Bipolar?
 Borderline Personality?
 Schizophrenia?"
 He pulled his glasses off and rounded off another barb.
 "Surely you must have one of those?"

 Ivy lost it and came to her feet.
 "I want a different doctor."

 Ivy flew to the door.
 As she opened it she turned to the doctor.
 "Because you, Dr. Strychnine, are a poisonous weasel from the abyss."
 With that, she slammed the door and let out a scream of indignation.

 Ivy's emotional eruption immediately alerted the staff to a possible safety issue.
 Their greatest concern was escalation.
 Ivy stormed into her room and slammed the door.
 Frantically pacing she cursed and cried loud enough for everyone to hear.
 Nick, Trish, and Clara calmly but quickly sent the guests to their rooms until the situation was diffused.
 Since Clara had the best rapport and trust with Ivy, she approached Ivy's door and tapped gently.
 Ivy didn't seem to hear it.
 Clara carefully opened the door and stood, keeping a safe distance.